tangos

 pip install tangos

-This should check for and install the minimum prerequisites, but doesn’t install pynbody.
-That’s because tangos is written to be agnostic about how the underlying simulation snapshots are read so in principle you could use e.g. yt.
-For all current tutorials, pynbody is the preferred reading system and so for an easy life you should install it: pip install pynbody, or again for the latest version you can use pip install git+https://github.com/pynbody/pynbody.git.
+Pip should check for and install the minimum prerequisites, but doesn’t install pynbody.
+That’s because tangos is written to be agnostic about how the underlying simulation snapshots are read, and so you might prefer to use yt for example.
+If you want to use pynbody, install it at the same time, e.g.

 Installation with tests and ancillary dependencies